Employment law – Sickness

 Can you continue to accrue holiday while on sick leave?

 Yes, you can.
 Sick leave and holiday leave have different functions – the former is to recover from illness, and the latter is for rest, relaxation and leisure.
 Accordingly, those on sick leave should still be entitled to accrue holiday.
-This follows a recent ruling from the European Court of Justice.
+This follows a ruling from the European Court of Justice.

 Can employees on long term sick leave carry unused holiday over to the next holiday year?